qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 -  v.net.iso: Computes the isochrone map of the network from a set of nodes.
 -  v.net.nodes: Extracts nodes of a network/graph layer.
--  v.net.nreports: Reports information about the nodes
+-  v.net.nreports: Reports information about the nodes.
--  v.net.path: Find the shortest path on the network between two nodes.
+-  v.net.path: Finds the shortest path on the network between two nodes.
--  v.net.report: Reports information about the edges of a network.
+-  v.net.report: Reports information about the edges of the network.
 -  v.net.salesman: Computes the `travelling salesman
    path <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`__
    from a set of nodes on the network.
 -  v.net.spanningtree: Computes the `Spanning
-   tree <https://en.wikipedia.org/wiki/Spanning_tree>`__ of a network.
+   tree <https://en.wikipedia.org/wiki/Spanning_tree>`__ of the network.
 -  v.net.steiner: Creates `a Steiner
    tree <https://en.wikipedia.org/wiki/Steiner_tree_problem>`__ for the network and given nodes.
 -  v.net.visibility: Performs visibility graph construction.

-Use the "Help" tab on each of the v.net Processing algorithm to directly read `the official GRASS7 documentation <https://grass.osgeo.org/grass70/manuals/topic_network.html>`__ for more information.
+Use the "Help" tab on each of the v.net Processing algorithm to read `the official GRASS7 documentation <https://grass.osgeo.org/grass70/manuals/topic_network.html>`__ directly for more information.

 |image67|